Luxendo/luxendo-image/README.md

 * `version`: Version number of the Luxendo Image format.
 * `sources`: List of sources (software) that generated / contributed to the given Luxendo Image file.
 * `contains_beads`: Whether the image contains beads (relevant e.g. for image registration).
 * `time_point`: Name of the time point corresponding to the image.
 A valid name for a time point is an (unsigned) integer (in the form of a string), including zero, that may also have leading zeros (e.g. `"00003"`).
 When multiple images are merged into one image (e.g. by image fusion), the `time_point` of the first image is used as `time_point` for the merged image.
+But in the `"acquisition"` field, in each acquisition-metadata entry for the respective images that were merged, their original `time_point` will be kept.
 * `channel`: Name of the "channel".
 A channel usually refers to a combination of different settings such as illumination and detection wavelengths and other settings that do *not* decide the positioning of the sample.
 * `stack`: Name of the "stack".
 A stack usually refers to a specific positioning of the sample during acquisition.
 * `objective`: Name of the detection objective through which the given image was acquired.